huaweicloud/terraform-provider-huaweicloud/docs/resources/evs_volume.md

     - SAS: specifies the high I/O disk type.
     - SATA: specifies the common I/O disk type.
     If the specified disk type is not available in the AZ, the disk will fail to create.
+    Changing this creates a new EVS volume resource.

 * `name` - (Optional, String) Specifies the disk name.
     If you create disks one by one, the name value is the disk name.
 The value can contain a maximum of 255 bytes.